jwyang21/Dynamic_Programming/Manhattan_Tourist_Problem/Readme.md

 ## 2. Dynamic Programming

 ## Goal: To implement both algorithms and see which one gives optimal solution.
+(Both algorithms are implemented in 'Manhattan_Tourist_Problem.py' in current repository.)